Eligible Michigan seniors can get a MI Choice Medicaid waiver to pay for their personal emergency response system from Medical Care Alert.

 You cannot be enrolled in both MI Choice and MI Health Link at the same time.
 Check with your Support Coordinator at the Area Agency on Aging that services your location for more details.

-Medical Care Alert Systems are available through The Senior Alliance, Area Agency on Aging 1-C. You can reach them at (734) 722-2830 or visit their website.
-Be sure to specifically ask for a "PERS system from Medical Care Alert" when you call.
+Medical Care Alert Systems are available via MI Health Link Waiver through these agencies, be sure to specifically ask your support coordinator for a "PERS system from Medical Care Alert" when you call: